kmcgrath/mongo_cache_store/README.md

 **WARNING** This gem is in the early stages of development and should be treated as such.
 Checking the version of the gem will help with what could be many changes to the backends, options, etc...

 While in beta, the major version will always be 0.
 The minor version will be increased for anything that breaks the current API.
-The patch version will be increased for all changes within a minor revision that add to or fix the currenr release without changing the how the gem is configured or used.
+The patch version will be increased for all changes within a minor revision that add to or fix the current release without changing how the gem is configured or used.

 ## Backends